By Peter Souflias, Director and National Engineering Manager at Grosvenor Engineering Group (Grosvenor)

 Have you advised the owner of the strata’s and or individual owner to advise their insurer if Hazardous refrigerants are installed?
 Did you document it?

-Grosvenor understands the challenges that government, consultants, builders, developers and HVAC contractors are all going through with the new R32 refrigerant guidelines.
+Grosvenor understands the challenges that government, consultants, builders, developers, air conditioning manufacturers, and HVAC contractors are all going through with the new R32 refrigerant guidelines.
 It is so critical that everyone understands that a person who is unaware of a law may not escape liability.

 The business has compiled a free information pack to help answer the above questions and more on this important topic.